 Finally, a lawyer may offer the client a fixed fee for a specific service.
 In a fixed-fee agreement, the client pays a set amount regardless of how many hours the attorney works or the outcome.
 This type of agreement is often the most affordable and usually used for standard, simple legal issues, such as expunging a criminal record or drafting a will.

 Like auto mechanics who charge for parts and labor, attorneys may charge clients for the lawyer's work on a case and any expenses or costs.
 Typical additional costs include:

 - Filing fees for filing documents with the court

 - Costs of serving court papers on opposing parties

 Lawyers working on contingency or providing free legal services may still ask for reimbursement for additional costs and expenses since these charges would otherwise come out of the attorney's pocket.

 Fee Agreement Contracts

-Regardless of the type of fee and how much an attorney charges, virtually all lawyers will sign a fee agreement with each new client.
+Regardless of the type of fee and how much an attorney charges, virtually all lawyers sign fee agreements with each new client.
 A fee agreement is a contract that spells out how an attorney's fee will be paid, how much the rate is, and the price of the additional costs and expenses.
-A good fee agreement will make all of the expectations clear so that the lawyer knows what work the client expects, and client knows all of the costs up front.
+A reasonable fee agreement will clarify all expectations, so the lawyer knows what work the client expects, and the client knows all of the costs upfront.